AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Regime Fork and Simulation Evidence

 First, \textbf{between-layer inequality dominates within-layer inequality}.
 As Figure~\ref{fig:economy-gini} shows, analyses focused on managerial earnings systematically understate the inequality generated by coordination compression.
 The manager--worker divide is the primary source of inequality, and it widens as coordination compression allows managers to leverage larger teams.

 Second, \textbf{the manager--worker wage gap rises in all regimes}.
 For this calibration, the mean manager earns approximately $1.8\times$ the mean employed worker at $K_A = 0$, rising to approximately $5.4\times$ at $K_A = 10$ under Gentle Compression.
 The direction is not regime-dependent: coordination compression universally concentrates returns in the coordinating layer, because managers capture a fixed share of team output ($(1-\alpha)Y_i$) while the worker share ($\alpha Y_i$) is divided among all team members.
 As spans expand, each manager's output grows while workers share among more colleagues.
+This result is a direct consequence of the Cobb--Douglas rent-sharing convention: the manager captures $(1-\alpha)$ of a growing pie while the worker share is diluted across an expanding team.
+Under alternative wage determination (e.g., Nash bargaining or competitive labor markets with outside options), the gap trajectory could differ.
+The qualitative mechanism---that coordination compression amplifies the organizational leverage of the coordinating layer---is more general than the specific magnitude.

 Third, \textbf{employment expansion is the primary equalizing force}.
 At $K_A = 0$, only approximately 67 of 400 workers are employed (demand $= 20$ managers $\times$ span $\approx 3.3$).
 As $K_A$ rises, spans expand and---especially when $\delta > 0$---the task frontier widens, absorbing previously unemployed workers at positive wages.
 This is Proposition~\ref{prop:frontier} made concrete: the economy-wide Gini falls primarily because workers move from zero income to positive income, not because employed workers' wages converge.
 Under Rising Tide (low $\beta$, high $\delta$), the unemployment rate falls from over 80\% to near zero; under Winner Takes All (high $\beta$, low $\delta$), the decline is slower because the fixed task frontier limits absorption.